MikeBishop/please-retire/draft-bishop-quic-please-retire.md

 immediately cease using the indicated Connection ID and send a RETIRE_CONNECTION_ID frame containing the same Sequence Number.
-If the indicated connection ID is the only currently active connection ID, the recipient MAY defer this action until an alternate connection ID has been received.
+If the indicated connection ID is the only currently active connection ID, the recipient will have to defer this action until an alternate connection ID has been received.

 Receipt of a PLEASE_RETIRE_CONNECTION_ID frame containing an unknown sequence number MUST NOT be treated as an error.
 If the sequence number is less than the